 She nodded, tears in her eyes.
 "You be careful, Jess," she told him.
 "The kids are gonna need you."

 The two shared a long look before Jesse nodded sadly.
 As he drove off, Lavinia steered Enos up the stairs.

 "Come on, dear, I'll make ya' some warm milk before you go to bed."

 As tired as he was, Enos found himself tossing and turning.
 The image of John Mayfield lying there in front of his porch, bloody and beaten, wouldn't leave him, and in his mind the man's eyes focused on himself, watching him as he hid .
 He nearly jumped out of his skin when he heard the light knock on the door and the creak of it opening.

 It was pitch black in the room, but he heard the floorboards as she moved over towards the bed.
 "I'm scared, Enos," she said.
 "Can I stay in here with you?"

-"Yeah, I guess so," he told her, grateful for her company.
+"Yeah, I guess so," he told her, grateful for the little girl's company.
 He scooted over to the other side of the bed to make room as she settled in.

-"I heard Uncle Jesse talkin' t' Aunt Lavinia about somethin' happened to your aunt.
+"I heard Uncle Jesse talkin' to Aunt Lavinia about somethin' happened to your aunt.
 What happened, Enos?
 Nobody'll tell me nothin'."

-"Can I tell ya' about it tomorrow, Daisy?
+"Can I tell you about it tomorrow, Daisy?
 I'm awful tired."

 "Alright," she sighed, disappointed. "'Night, Enos."